 Additionally, many alarms now work without a landline, so protect you not only when at home but also when out and about.

 Of course, prevention is always better than cure, so it’s vital to ensure that wherever possible you eliminate hazards which can lead to a fall.

 In the home, be sure that all carpets, rugs and runners are secure and be sure to remove clutter.
-If you are likely to have slippery surfaces, wear non skid shoes that will help to “grip” to the floor.
+If you are likely to have slippery surfaces, wear non-skid shoes that will help to “grip” the floor.